Februray 3 & 4, 2024

 • Performers are responsible for arranging their own accompanist.
 If assistance finding an accompanist is needed, please email competition@azmusicfest.org.

-• Performers must provide three total copies of their score(s): a published version and two photocopies.
+• Performers must provide three total copies of their score(s):

 • Scores should not have markings that would indicate the performer or teacher’s identities.